 Addiction counselling services have been provided to the IPS by MQI since 2007 (Merchants Quay Ireland 2017).
-A voluntary organisation providing services to vulnerable persons, including drug users, MQI operates in all 12 Irish prisons.
+MQI is a voluntary organisation which provides services to vulnerable persons, including drug users, and operates in all 12 Irish prisons.

 MQI, in partnership with the IPS, delivers a national prison-based addiction counselling service aimed at prisoners with drug and alcohol problems.
-This service provides structured assessments, one-to-one counselling, therapeutic group work and multidisciplinary care, in addition to release planning interventions with clearly defined treatment plans and goals.
+This service provides structured assessments, one-to-one counselling, therapeutic group work, and multidisciplinary care, in addition to release planning interventions with clearly defined treatment plans and goals.
 Services offered include:

-• Brief interventions
+Brief interventions